Marine debris

 Contact us

-If you need more information about our Drain Buddy Program, please contact our Natural Resource Management Officer, Tom Gear:
+If you need more information about our Drain Buddy Program, please contact our Sustainability Education Officer, Mimosa Henderson:

 Australian Marine Debris Database

-The Tangaroa Blue Foundation hosts the Australian Marine Debris Database, where debris collectors can log each debris item they find.
-Having a national collection helps record objective data about the issue, and gives us a better understanding about trends and movements of marine debris so groups across Australia can collaborate on bigger solutions.
+The Tangaroa Blue Foundation hosts the Australian Marine Debris Database.
+The database allows debris collectors to log each debris item they find.
+Having a national collection helps record objective data about the issue.
+It also gives us a better understanding about trends and movements of marine debris.
+This allows groups across Australia to collaborate on bigger solutions.

-We use this data to find out where the debris is coming from, so we can work to prevent the debris from entering the marine environment in the first place.
+We use this data to find out where the debris is coming from.
+We can then work to prevent the debris from entering the marine environment in the first place.

 Get the app